microsoft/hackathon-starter-kit/community-hack/README.md

 If using Teams, the best way for people to register is using a MS account.
 As people need to be added as guests to a MS tenant you want to minimize much friction as possible from the get-go.
 We wouldn't want them to send unnecessary emails to ask them to register for an MS account and having to ask them to send us their MS account email.

+- We created an [User Registration API](https://github.com/microsoft/NH4H-UserReg/) (always maintained) to get you started with the registration

+> We had ran our fair share of hackathons and found using a MS social login is the best way to register participants if MS Teams is the way you want to collaborate.
+That way, there is no confusion for the registrant.

 #### 8. Determine if Teams will be Assigned or Self-Organizing

 Depending on the type of event, the organizers may want the teams to be self-organizing or to be assigned by the organizers.
 There are Pros and Cons to each configuration and the decision should be made specific to that event.

 If the teams are going to self-organize, are the organizers going to help facilitate the formation of those teams (eg. a "lounge" or some sort, idea board, "profiles" with skills, etc.)?

 If the teams are going to be assigned, what is the criteria for the creation of those teams?
 We suggest trying to be as diverse as possible in relation to skills, background, and experience.
 Some suggested ways to organize teams is by attributes such as Time Zone, Role Type/Background, Level of Experience, Category/Problem Area Understanding, etc.

+> If people are having hard time trying to decide, it may be good to remind them not to overthink.
+Let them know this is just a weekend hackathon and the point is to learn, hack, network, and most importantly, to have fun!

 #### 9. Write a Summary of the Event including "Who, Why, When, How" and Expected Outcomes